lp(4) - phpMan

 arg.
 If you have a fast printer, decrease this number; if you

-have a slow printer then increase it.
+have a slow printer, then increase it.
 This is in hundredths of

 a second, the default 2 being 0.02 seconds.
-It only influences
+It influences only

 the polling driver.